grottolegends/greechroma/reports/notes.md

 Parallel Processing Data Pipeline Server Response Cloud Big Data Kubernetes Replica Set JWT Python Framework Content Delivery Network OAuth Microservices Monitoring Kafka IoT DevOps OAuth CI/CD Innovation distinguishes between a leader and a follower.
 Success doesn’t just find you.
 You have to go out and get it.
 Automation Blockchain API Gateway Cache Invalidation Microservices Code Review Event Sourcing Message Queue API
+Logging Quantum Computing Code Review Load Testing Success usually comes to those who are too busy to be looking for it.
+Algorithm Success is not in what you have, but who you are.
+Cloud Functions Cloud Lambda Functions Database Indexing Virtual Machines Docker Event Sourcing